I was ready to conquer Spain.

 DO: Decipher unknown words for yourself.

 Use context clues.
 Ask yourself, “What’s being said in the rest of the paragraph?
 Where have I heard this word before?
-What is the tone of the speaker?”
+What is the tone of voice of the speaker?
+Does body language and facial expressions help?”

 If you’re really stuck, you can look it up, but I generally advocate against looking up more than one word per sentence, or about five per paragraph.
 If you’re looking up more than that, then you’re probably listening to something that’s too advanced.
 In that case, find something more on your level; the more you understand, the more you’ll retain.